huisunsh/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Ph.D. candidate from the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at Kellogg School of Management.
-My research centers around cognition in organizations.
-Specifically, I study how cognitive processes, such as memory and attention, guide individuals and firms to selectively navigate through their environment and learn from limited experiences.
-In another stream of my research, I explore the interaction between cognition, communication and coordination in firms.
+I am a Ph.D. candidate in the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at Kellogg School of Management, Northwestern University.
+My research is at the intersection of managerial cognition and organizational learning, behavioral strategy, with a strong influence from computational cognitive science.
+My dissertation combines computational modeling with a longitudinal qualitative study to explore how founders' knowledge structure interacts and co-evolves with pursuits of behavioral capabilities.
+In my prior work, I study how mental structure of knwoledge, independent of its content, leads to differential returns in social networks.
+In simpler words, independent of what you know, how you mentally organize what you know matters.

+In a related stream of research, I theorize language systems, both natural languages and artificial languages (e.g., programming languages), as enacted knowledge structures.
+Leveraging insights from game theory and computational linguisitcs, I explore the role of language systems in firm cooridnation and shed new light on the questions of bounded rationality.

+As a mixed-methods scholar, I use a combination of quantitative, qualitative and computational methods.
+You can find resources of automating surveys (Javascript), interactive network analysis (R), network learning experiment (Python) on my Github.

+I am a keen advocate for women in coding and reproducible research.

-I use a mix of qualitative data, computational modeling, and lab experiments.
-Prior to graduate school, I was a member of the [Dynamic Decision Making Lab](https://www.cmu.edu/dietrich/sds/ddmlab/) at the Department of Social and Decision Sciences (SDS) at [Carnegie Mellon University](https://www.cmu.edu/dietrich/sds/).
+Prior to graduate school, I was a member of [Professor Cleotilde (Coty) Gonzalez](https://www.cmu.edu/dietrich/sds/people/faculty/cleotilde-gonzalez.html)'s Dynamic Decision Making Lab in the [Department of Social and Decision Sciences](https://www.cmu.edu/dietrich/sds/) at Carnegie Mellon University.

-When I am offline, I have fun playing [pipa](https://en.wikipedia.org/wiki/Pipa) and cello, and designing posters for ASQ Blog.
+When I am offline, I have fun playing [pipa](https://en.wikipedia.org/wiki/Pipa) and cello.